icsi-berkeley/ecg_interface/README.md

 # ecg-interface
-Interface for CCI/ROS
+General system interface for CCI/ROS

-Contains other Git submodules:
+Contains other Git submodules.
+View each submodule to learn more about its purposes:

 * ecg-grammars
 * framework-code